braidn/Knowledge-Repo/NeoVim.md

 # NeoVim

+### Known Issues

-For some reason, neovim has an issue with some implementations of xterm and ctrl-h.
+1. For some reason, neovim has an issue with some implementations of xterm and ctrl-h.
 A possible fix follows:

 ```